gappbox/mockly/README.md

 ## Key Features:

 - **Custom Fields:** Define data fields with categories and types that fit your needs.
+- **Field Templates:** Use pre-configured templates to quickly apply common field configurations and save time.
 - **Mock Data Generation:** Generate structured JSON data that looks realistic.
 - **Adjustable Output:** Set the exact number of records to generate.
 - **Export Options:** Easily export the data for use in other tools or applications.